chetanagouda/xalts/README.md

 2. Open the project in your preferred IDE.
 3. Ensure all dependencies are installed by running.
 4. Run the test suite:
-	-- From the IDE: Right-click on the `TestClass.java` file and select "Run" or "Run as TestNG Test."
+	-- From the IDE: Right-click on the `TestScenario.java` file and select "Run" or "Run as TestNG Test."
 	- From the command line:
 		mvn test